 Just as Canada welcomes ethnic diversity and multiculturalism, it also upholds gender diversity.
 Many times, when gender diversity is mentioned,… Read more »

 Manitoba is known as a melting pot of many cultures.
-In fact, it recognizes that it has always been a… Read more »
+In fact, it has always been a multicultural society from… Read more »

 You can see more simple English articles here.